-Hi there, I hope you all had a great Christmas filled with love, fun and good food! :)
+Hi there, I hope you all had a fabulous Christmas season filled with love, fun and good food!
+Today I want to share a simple and really fun recipe that I created during the holidays, that I hope you will love!

 I arrived in a foggy and grey Trieste on Christmas Eve and for the past two days I’ve mostly been at my grandma’s house talking to my family and eating!
 I have been chatting a lot, telling everyone about my new “official” work as a blogger and photographer and talking about holidays and travels.
 I blame the wine, but not entirely.